GeekZoneHQ/reusable-workflows/README.md

 ### Tweet
 To tweet a message, call the `tweet` workflow.

-This should be used whenever an action is taken that was previously manually executed.
+We like to use this whenever an action is run that was previously done manually.

 ```yml
 jobs: